 Define number of items to be imported;

-All rows which contents of StartPhase(Item) or StartPhase(Fabric) or StartPhase(Footshape) or StartPhase (footColour) matches the Season selected when uploading the data from the Mass upload screen.
+All rows which contents of ‘Shape_Start_Phase’ or ‘Fabric_Start_Phase’ or ‘Foot_Start_Phase’ matches the Season selected when uploading the data from the Mass upload screen.

 Define which imported rows need duplicate entries due to multiple state in the option codes.